jtdaugherty/brick/docs/guide.rst

    let w = withBorderStyle Brick.Widgets.Border.Style.ascii $
              Brick.Widgets.Border.border $ str "Hello, world!"

-By default, borders in adjacent widgets do not connect to other.
+By default, borders in adjacent widgets do not connect to each other.
 This can lead to visual oddities, for example, when horizontal borders are drawn next to vertical borders by leaving a small gap like this:

 .. code:: text